AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/admin-login-not-working-allowed-session-max-size-exceed.md

 ## Issue

-The Commerce admin login is not working as the allowed session max size is exceeded.
+The [!DNL Admin] login is not working as the allowed session max size is exceeded.

 ## Solution